The Parade Path…a Journey Back in Time

 Over the next few years the garden matured into a botanical walk into the past, with native and introduced plantings progressing back from the 1900s to the Revolutionary Era.
 Each variety of plant is identified by a botanical label which also gives the date of introduction of that plant to this part of New England.
 The Parade Path is used by the Redding schools for history and botany tours and is much admired at every Concert on the Green.
 It is recognized in the Garden Conservancy Open Days scheme as a public and historic garden.
 Although not a Redding Garden Club project, the Club was recently recognized by the Federated Garden Clubs of America for their contributions to the Parade Path.
 The many donated trees, benches and other named gifts in the garden honor those dedicated and selfless residents of Redding who have worked tirelessly to preserve the uniqueness of our town.
 There are also many personal dedications.

-The Parade Path is a community-building project to create and maintain a garden on a previously neglected space for the benefit of the local residents; to provide a shared public place for memorial donations for dedicated and loved community members; to respect and highlight the history of the town green; and to create a botanical and historical resource of 400 years of heirloom ornamental plants available as an educational inspiration to schools, colleges, garden clubs and master gardener programs.
+The Parade Path is a community-building project to create and maintain a garden on a previously neglected space for the benefit of the local residents; to provide a shared public place for memorial donations for dedicated and loved community members; to respect and highlight the history of the town green; and to create a botanical and historical resource of 400 years of ornamental and native plants available as an educational inspiration to schools, colleges, garden clubs and master gardener programs.
 We practice and promote integrated pest management, use of organic gardening methods and materials and conservation of water use.

 The 100 original contributors to the Parade Path showed both generosity and pioneering spirit in their willingness to support a project that was still a seed.
 Recently the organizers asked for their renewed support and for support from new donors.
-There are also many opportunities to make new named donations at the $300 plus level.

 The Parade Path received a generous donation from Meadow Ridge Life Care Retirement Community in the form of a supporting grant for $2500.
 The plaque recognizing this donation has been placed on one of three native boulders installed in the lawn near the group of apple trees.
 In spring 2008 renewal of support and new gifts were received including a gift from a Benefactor of $5000 towards ongoing maintenance and addition of new plant material.
-All gifts will be gratefully acknowledged and permanently recorded at Town Hall in the beautiful “Book of Donors” with hand calligraphy by Sally Dimon of Meadow Ridge.

 Donations payable to “The Parade Path” can be mailed to: Parade Path, c/o Candy L. Wood, CPA, Treasurer, 100 Hill Road, Redding, CT 06875.